 The following criteria are what we will use to compare the various online file storage providers:

-- Costs: Even the best cloud solutions shouldn’t get too pricey – even if there are so many possibilities for what they can do.
+- Costs: Even the best cloud storage solutions shouldn’t get too pricey – even if there are so many possibilities for what they can do.
 Typically, providers offer a range of subscription models that differ mainly in terms of storage volume, but also in the range of functions offered.
-Therefore, it is recommended that you consider how much storage space you need in advance, and which features you really need - on the basis of this information you can compare the different cloud storage providers properly.
-In most cases there is also a free basic tariff, which is often already sufficient for private purposes.
+Therefore, it is recommended that you consider how much storage space you need in advance, and which features you really need – based on this information you can compare the different cloud storage providers properly.
+In most cases there is also a free basic tariff.

 - Usability: Usability also plays an important role in cloud storage systems.
 You should be able to upload and download your files intuitively, no matter which device you are working with.
 This also applies to all collaborative working features provided by the service.
 If you want to share files with other users in the cloud, or work on documents together, you should be able to rely on a straightforward interface.
 If sharing in cloud storage is important to you, features such as tracking changes, and cross-device synchronisation are especially important.
 The best cloud storage providers feature customised clients and apps with the best possible usability for the various devices.